GModal/ChaffVerb/README.md

 ChaffVerb is based on a Pure Data patch, and built with the Heavy (hvcc) Pd compiler.

 It's provided in LV2, VST, VST3 and CLAP formats, for Linux environments.
-The Pd source code is also included, and the pluging should build for any other OS that supports the "modern" version of hvcc.
+The Pd source patch is also included, and the pluging should build for any other OS that supports the "modern" version of hvcc.